XQueryInstitute/Course-Materials/error handling/README.md

 Here we need to read another W3C Document called the [XQuery and XPath Functions and Operators Error Codes Namespace Document](http://www.w3.org/2005/xqt-errors/).
 If we go to that document, we can look up the identifier of our error.
 It turns out that [XPTY0004](http://www.w3.org/TR/xpath-30/#ERRXPTY0004) is a pretty generic type mismatch error.

 The implementation tells us a little more about why this error occurred.
-We see that implementation tells us that we cannot add an xs:integer and an xs:string together.
+We see that the implementation tells us that we cannot add an xs:integer and an xs:string together.

 The implementation also provides a line and column number for the error.
-This may not always accurately reflect where we think the error needs to be remedied.
+This may not always accurately reflect where the error needs to be remedied.
 For example, in this case, the implementation identifies column 1 or ```3``` as the source of the problem.
 This is, of course, the xs:integer we tried to add to an xs:string.
 To fix this problem, we'd probably want to change the xs:string in column 6 to an xs:integer.

 ##Defensive Programming